mrkkrp/markkarpov.com/tutorial/megaparsec.md

   ErrorIndentation ord ref actual
 ```

-As an example of adding a custom parse error component to your parser, let
+As an example of adding a custom parse error component to your parser, let's
-us go through defining a special parse error that says that given `Text`
+go through defining a special parse error that says that given `Text` value
-value is not a keyword.
+is not a keyword.

 First, we need to define the data type with constructors representing
 scenarios we want to support: